 Are you curious about learning in the online environment?
 Would you like to take an online class, but feel that you need more information?
 Discover more about learning in the online environment, the skills and technologies that are required, as well as some helpful tips on how to become a successful online student.

 As a fourth year leadership scholar, you are encouraged to attend a seminar of your selection.
 Fourth year leadership scholars must attend a seminar each semester.
-You should be actively reading the student newspaper, checking your Trojan e-mail, and looking for announcements on bulletin boards about seminars.
+You should be actively reading the student newspaper, checking your Trojan e-mail and CANVAS and looking for announcements on bulletin boards about seminars.
 We really encourage you to attend seminars that are sponsored by your academic department.
 If you belong to a student organization that brings in a speaker you may use that.